UltraNemesis/web2tcp-proxy/README.md

 Update the provided configuration file as per requirement and and ensure that its in the same directory as the executable.
 Then run the executable.

-Note that the configuration file can be in yaml or toml format as well.

     {
       "frontend" : {